pelithne/AKS_secure_baseline_the_hard_way_Part_two/README.md

 ## Preconditions
 This post build on a previous blog, https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-kubernetes-service-baseline-the-hard-way/ba-p/4130496.
 The instructions there will equip you with a private AKS cluster and a lot of surrounding services, like Azure Container Reqistry, Application Gateway with WAF, etc. If you have completed the instructions there, you can simply continue with this guide.

 You could also create a more simple AKS cluster, using Microsoft quickstart guides here: https://learn.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app?tabs=azure-cli.
-However, if you do you will have to take care to populate some environment varlibles to match the instructions below, like e.g. AKS_CLUSTER_NAME and STUDENT_NAME.
+However, if you do you will have to take care to populate some environment variables to match the instructions below, like e.g. AKS_CLUSTER_NAME and STUDENT_NAME.

 ## 1.1 Deployment